Amatofrancesco99/Gas_consumption-prediction/Dataset/README.md

 # DATASET

-In this folder you can find the dataset that we used to solve the problem
+In this folder you can find the dataset that we used to solve the problem.